 Pretend the words that you currently use to describe yourself cannot be used ever again [along with all acronyms] — what would you call yourself?
 How would you describe your job?

-A colleague, aptly named Ace, did just that.
+A former colleague, aptly named Ace, did just that.
 He came up with Physician Concierge Services.
 Physician Concierges don’t order roses or pick up dry cleaning; they offer specialized IT support for the EHR [electronic health record] used by the hospital.
 He created a job into something more aligned with his strengths and interests.

-Here’s a cheat sheet to get you started.
+Here’s a mini-template to get you started.

 My official job title is [insert current boring job title]_ but what I really do is [what do you actually do]? for [your client, in-house or not] so that [how you make the world a better place].